Meaningful Reading Conferences

 - How do you teach students to make smart book choices?

 - How do you stock and build interest in the classroom library?

-Yes you can have quick, smart, and thoughtful reading conferences with every student in your middle school classroom.
-And in the process, you’ll be helping everyone in the reading community build skills and a passion for reading they will use their whole life long.
+Yes, you can have quick, smart, and thoughtful reading conferences with every student in your middle school classroom.
+And in the process, you’ll be helping everyone in the reading community build skills and a passion for reading that they will use their whole life long.
 (Course created in 2018.)

 Meaningful Reading Conferences: Introduction